Alert Source Discuss

 There are two types of UserOperations that can fail validation:

-1. UserOperations that succeed in initial validation (and accepted into the mempool), but relay on environment state to fail later when attempting to include them in a block.
+1. UserOperations that succeed in initial validation (and accepted into the mempool), but rely on the environment state to fail later when attempting to include them in a block.

 2. UserOperations that are valid when checked independently, by fail when bundled together to be put on-chain.
 To prevent such rogue UserOperations, the bundler is required to follow a set of restrictions on the validation function, to prevent such denial-of-service attacks.